vendia/blog/posts/2022-05-10-improve-your-data-mesh.md

 A real-time data sharing solution like Vendia Share helps organizations push the boundary, and impact,  of their data mesh beyond their four walls.
 As seen in the Home Payment Assistance example, the combination provides many consumer benefits, as organizations can effectively share data with each other and effectively exploit the shared data to do what was previously not possible.

-By integrating an enterprise distributed ledger like Vendia Share with their data mesh, organizations can streamline the development of their enterprise data architecture while also maximizing their investment by extracting value from data sourced from inside and outside their organization.
+**By integrating an enterprise distributed ledger like Vendia Share with their data mesh, organizations can streamline the development of their enterprise data architecture while also maximizing their investment by extracting value from data sourced from inside and outside their organization.
+[Learn more about our solution](https://vendia.net/product).**